 Did you catch the Great British bake Off Masterclass program?
-It was on the week after The Great British Bake Off final. and Paul Hollywood showed us how the technical challenges from the show should have been made.
+It was on the week after The Great British Bake Off final. and showed us how the technical challenges from the show should have been made.
 They made it look so easy!

 I picked up a ton of tips in that one program (you can watch it here) but the tip I have used the most and think is sooooo useful is Mary Berry’s butter tip.